Re-entry Student Receives Carmen Solis Pratt Scholarship

-Retired Norwalk Superior Court Judge Dan Pratt established the annual Carmen Solis Pratt Re-Entry Scholarship in the year 2001 in memory of his mother who valued education, but was never able to attend college herself.
+Retired Norwalk Superior Court Judge Dan Pratt established the Carmen Solis Pratt Re-Entry Scholarship in 2001 in memory of his mother who valued education, but was never able to attend college herself.

 Each year, a recipient is selected among applicants who are re-entry students at Cerritos College and are 35 years of age or older.

 Benjamin Partida-Silva is a re-entry student majoring in computer science.
 He plans to earn a bachelor’s degree and work in the field of robotics or artificial intelligence that assists people with disabilities.

 When he made the decision to return to school, he was unaware how difficult the path to a science degree would be.
 As a disabled student, he has encountered many obstacles, most of which were physical.
 He, however, has learned that if he works hard and applies himself, anything is attainable.